team-watchdog/satellite2024/README.md

 # Sri Lankan maps for understanding environment and urban growth
 by Yudhanjaya Wijeratne (@yudhanjaya)

 This repository contains the results of Team Watchdog's work with satellite imagery: 32 satellite imagery maps of Sri Lanka from 2017-2024, ranging from normal RGB, to high contrast versions, to gridded land cover / land use mapped by our in-house machine learning models.
-The satellite imagery was obtianed at a 10^2 meter resolution from Sentinel-2 and is here made available in a commonly viewable format (JPG) at reduced resolution.
+The satellite imagery was obtained at a 10^2 meter resolution from Sentinel-2 and is here made available in a commonly viewable format (JPG) at reduced resolution.

 # Maps